SigTech platform user guide

 Method apply_filter() takes a date or a list of dates and applies the filters defined using add() in the following order:

-All ranking operators (top, bottom, body) are subsequently applied in the order defined by the user.
+2. All ranking operators (top, bottom, body) are subsequently applied in the order you defined.

 Parameter ignore_asofdate controls how the underlying time series is loaded by the filter engine: